Bolstered by allies, Biden officials take blunt message to first China talks

 On paper, at least, the context for bilateral relations has changed for Beijing since Trump, with his go-it-alone "America First" foreign policy.
 Biden has pledged to restore American alliances, and its partners appear ready to oblige.

-The United States, Japan, India, and Australia last week held a leaders' summit, pledging to cooperate on maritime, cyber, and economic security, issues vital to the four democracies in the face of challenges from China.
+Last week Biden and the leaders of Japan, India and Australia pledged at a summit to cooperate on maritime, cyber, and economic security, issues vital to their four democracies in the face of challenges from China.

 And the Biden administration has embarked on a "Europe roadshow", what U.S. officials have been calling daily engagement with Europe on issues including China's rise.